Bwa

 - Interpretation Needs

-- Interpretation may be needed for non-Bwamu speakers, especially in formal settings.
-French is often used as a lingua franca.
+- Interpretation may be required for non-French speakers, especially in formal settings.

 - Interpreter Notes